aditya-grover/climate-learn/docs/source/user-guide/models.rst

 fitting and testing models.
 The trainer is initialized with parameters such as the seed, the accelerator, and the maximimum number of epochs.

-The module also provides a function for optionally using `Weights and Biases <https://docs.wandb.ai/>`_ to monitor the models training and validation curves.
-Using it requires logging into a Wandb account once.

 The trainer has two functions, ``fit`` and ``test``, used for fitting and testing the argument model on the argument data module.
 Each function assumes ``model_module`` and ``data_module`` are initialized